kukuu/AGILITY/white-paper/README-scaffolding.md

 1. Define the solution clearly.

-2. What he expects to create based on the concerns of the different groups of people/stakeholders who will interface with his software.
-He should consider the following:
+2. Manage internal and external stakeholders who will interface with his software.
+Consider the following:

 ```